Male cosmetics: Kabuki

 Kabuki is a traditional Japanese art performance.
 It involves elaborately designed costumes, eye-catching makeup, outlandish wigs and exaggerated actions performed by the actors.
 Kabuki was originally performed by women but beginning in 1629, only male actors were permitted to perform kabuki.
 Kabuki actors apply oil and wax to their faces to help cosmetics stick to the skin.
 Then they put on a thick white cosmetic called oshiroi that covers their entire face.
 Oshiroi is made of rice flour and uses slightly different shades of white depending on the age, type, and gender of the character.
-On a cosmetically-made white face, red and black lines are used to outline the eyes and mouth.
+On a cosmetically made white face, red and black lines are used to outline the eyes and mouth.
 Different shapes are used for male and female characters.

 For certain characters, there is a special makeup style called kumadori.
 Kumadori consists of dramatic lines and shapes of different colors, each representing a different emotional quality.
 The most commonly used colors are dark red, representing anger, passion or cruelty, and dark blue for sadness or depression.
 Other common colors are pink, representing youth or happiness; light blue or green, representing calmness; purple, for the aristocracy, and brown for selfishness.
 There are about a hundred different mask-like kumadori makeup styles.

 Male consumers of cosmetics

 Age group

-Aside from traditional use and use in the arts, research shows that young men who are between 18–34 years old are more likely to use cosmetics.
+Aside from traditional use and use in the arts, research shows that young men who are between 18 and 34 years old are more likely to use cosmetics.